Southern white rhinoceros: Introduction/reintroduction projects

 A southern white rhinoceros crash in Lake Nakuru, Kenya.

 A captive southern white rhinoceros in Bioparc Valencia, Valencia, Spain.

 There are small, reintroduced populations within the historical range of the southern white rhinoceros in Botswana, Eswatini, Namibia, Zambia, Zimbabwe and in the southwest of the Democratic Republic of the Congo, while a small population survives in Mozambique.
 Populations have also been introduced outside of the former range of the species to Kenya, Uganda and Zambia, where their northern relatives used to occur.
 The southern white rhinoceros has been reintroduced into the Ziwa Rhino Sanctuary in Uganda, and in the Lake Nakuru National Park and the Kigio Wildlife Conservancy in Kenya.

 In 2010, nine southern white rhinoceroses were imported from South Africa, shipped to the Yunnan Province in southwestern China, where they were kept in an animal-wildlife park for quarantine and acclimatisation.
 In March 2013, seven of the animals were shipped to the Laiyanghe National Forest Park, a habitat where Sumatran and Javan rhinoceros once roamed.
 The remaining two southern white rhinos began the process of being released into the wild on May 13, 2014.

-In 2023, African Parks, supported by foundations such as those of Howard Buffett and the Walton Family, launched a major conservation initiative by purchasing the largest privately owned herd of southern white rhinos, consisting of 2,000 animals from a distressed operation in central South Africa.
-The nonprofit, managing 22 conservation areas over 20 million hectares across 12 African countries, has begun reintroducing these rhinos to their natural habitats, starting with a donation of 40 rhinos to the Munywana Conservancy in the southeast of South Africa.
-This effort aims to relocate 15% of the global southern white rhino population to protected areas within their historical ranges, in response to the severe threats posed by over a century of hunting and poaching, which has drastically reduced their numbers to about 13,000, mostly in South Africa.
+In 2023, African Parks, purchased the then-largest privately owned herd of southern white rhinos, comprising 2,000 of the animals with the aim or introducing part of the herd to reserves.
+In 2024, they donated 40 of the rhinoceros to the Munywana Conservancy in the southeast of South Africa.
 In June 10 in same year, 16 white rhinos introduced to Garamba National Park in Democratic Republic of the Congo in 17 years since last northern white rhino has poached in 2006.